Science

 At Easington C of E Primary School, we aim for all of our wonderful children to develop the roots to grow and the wings to fly.
 It is our vision to instil a lifelong love of science within our pupils.
 We also aim for our children to appreciate and understand that science has changed our lives and is vital to our world’s future prosperity.
 Furthermore, we aim to inspire in pupil’s a curiosity and wonder about the natural and man-made world and a respect for the environment that will remain with them for the rest of their lives.

-Our aims are to fulfil the requirements of the Nation Curriculum for science; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of knowledge, skills and vocabulary.
-We will provide a bespoke, rich and varied science curriculum to challenge and meet the needs of our children.
 From EYFS up to KS2 our children will build up a body of key foundational knowledge and concepts.
 We will encourage our children to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 We will enrich children’s experiences by providing opportunities for educational visits and inviting visitors into school.

 IMPLEMENTATION